-Name English prompt Notes nbma-mode nbma-mode - Use Non-Broadcast Multi-Access (NBMA) mode on interface Currently our products do not support this function.
+Name English prompt Remarks nbma-mode nbma-mode - Use Non-Broadcast Multi-Access (NBMA) mode on interface Currently our products do not supinterface this function.

-Traditional NBMA networks (frame relay, ATM and SMDS) adopt the point-tomultipoint mode; when a sub-node need be pruned, it will report this information directly to the central node and other sub-nodes, however, can not receive this information.
+Traditional NBMA networks (frame relay, ATM and SMDS) adopt the point-to-multipoint mode; when a sub-node need be pruned, it will reinterface this information directly to the central node and other sub-nodes, however, can not receive this information.
 In this case, other sub-nodes cannot respond and the interface of the central node will be incorrectly pruned.